-- 1 For classified employees your District has the choice of crediting sick leave days up front as is done for licensed employees, or of crediting sick leave at the rate of one day per month worked.
-Choose your method and delete the portion of this sentence that doesn't reflect-your choice. - 2 Act 1180 of 2015 requires that leave transferred from prior public school employment be used first.
-In addition, the leave must be included in the total count of accumulated sick leave if the district pays out unused sick leave upon retirement.
-While the Act only applies to licensed employees, we have included the language here for consistancy. - 3 This paragraph is optional.
+- For classified employees your District has the choice of crediting sick leave days up front as is done for licensed employees, or of crediting sick leave at the rate of one day per month worked.
+Choose your method and delete the portion of this sentence that doesn't reflect-your choice. - A.C.A. § 6-17-1206(b)(2) requires that leave transferred from prior public school employment be used first.
+In addition, 1206(b)(3) requires that the leave, if any remains, be included in the total count of accumulated sick leave if the district pays out unused sick leave upon retirement.
+While the statute only applies to licensed employees, we have included the language here for consistancy. - This paragraph is optional.
 Leave for adoption is protected by FMLA, but FMLA leave is unpaid unless otherwise provided for in policy.
 By including this paragraph, you would allow the employee to receive sick leave pay for the days missed during the adoption process.
-If you choose to include it, select the number of days of sick leave an employee may use annually for the adoption/bonding process (15 is not a required number of days). - 4 As used in this policy, "applicable" is a very important word.
+If you choose to include it, select the number of days of sick leave an employee may use annually for the adoption/bonding process (15 is not a required number of days). - As used in this policy, "applicable" is a very important word.
 Some leave taken under FMLA also applies to sick leave and therefore, the employee will get paid for the leave to the extent the employee has accumulated sick leave.